 Many of us can agree that we like to avoid the mouse/trackpad while being focused on development or debugging.
-Keyboard shortcuts are ways to access features quickly.
-React Native debugger comes with a number of shortcuts to increase our productivity.
-The majority of keyboard shortcuts available in Chrome DevTools works here with React Native Debugger.
+Using keyboard shortcuts is a way to access features quickly.
+React Native Debugger comes with a number of shortcuts to increase our productivity.
+The majority of keyboard shortcuts available in Chrome DevTools work here with React Native Debugger.
 For all the features we will discuss in this post, we have added relevant keyboard shortcuts for your ease.

-React Native, by default, supports Chrome DevTools through its remote debugging ability and this makes it possible to have our favorite debugging technique
+React Native, by default, supports Chrome DevTools through its remote debugging ability, making it possible to have our favorite debugging technique,

 console.log.
 Chrome DevTools allows us to have a look at JS warnings and errors with stack traces.
 RN Debugger adds a few features on top of this default support.
 We will discuss these in detail, later in the post.